Use Webpack with D3 Dashboard Pages

 Project Structure:

-By and large, the build folder is the ultimate page while app folder is where we write modules and utilize these modules.
-The most important file is the webpage.config.js in which we config webpack.
+folder is where we write modules and utilize these modules.
+The most important file is the webpage.config.js

 Another thing worth noting is that in the demo repo, there is no style file in build folder, which is different than outcomes of other packaging tools I used before, we’ll look at it in a minute.